pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/WR-Route/README.md

 - X Acc + X Speed + Blizz (+ TB)
 - Blizz
 - TB
-- EQx2
+- EQ x2
 - HD

+> Do not pick Max Ether and do not use any PP item

 Deposit Squirtle and Paras
-> If desperate, also deposit bird to save about 18 seconds.
+> If desperate, also deposit bird to save about 18 seconds

 Lorelei:
 - Swap to bird turn 1
 - Swap to Nidoking
 - X Acc + HD x5
-- Note: Option to swap Nidoking and bird pre-fight if you want to save 0-0.5s at the cost of being difficult
+- Note: Option to swap Nidoking and bird pre-fight if you want to save up to 0.5s at the cost of being difficult

 ## BRUNO SPLIT